-Nigeria is the largest economy in Africa and within top 50 economies worldwide, with GDP of $475B in 2019.
-This is projected to grow to $736B by 2023 (The Economist Intelligence Unit, 2021).
+Nigeria is the largest economy in Africa and within the top 50 worldwide, with a GDP of $475B in 2019.
+This figure is projected to grow to $736B by 2023 (The Economist Intelligence Unit, 2021).
 It is also the largest country in Africa by population and 7th worldwide, with a population of 206M (2020).
 (The World Bank, 2021)

 Figure 32 Nigeria country profile

-3air in cooperation with K3 will build the K3 Lastmile solution infrastructure in Nigeria.
+3air, in cooperation with K3, will build the K3 Lastmile solution infrastructure in Nigeria.
 Nigeria is considered the biggest market in Africa and the “golden country” for 3air.
-The aim is to build K3 Lastmile solution infrastructure simultaneously in Abuja and Lagos with the combined population of over 26M.
+The aim is to build K3 Lastmile solution infrastructure in Abuja and Lagos simultaneously, cities with a combined population of over 26M.

-Nigeria has a huge lack of modern broadband access in all cities.
+Nigeria suffers from a lack of modern broadband access in all cities.

-Nigerian Federal Government is working hard to provide education, infrastructure and financial support on information technology and literacy.
-Currently there are 3 major campaigns running:
+The Nigerian Federal Government is working hard to provide education, infrastructure, and financial support for information technology and literacy.
+Currently, it is running 3 major campaigns:

-- Intensive nationwide awareness campaign to educate the citizenry about the value of ICT services.
+- Intensive nationwide awareness campaign to educate the population about the value of ICT services.
 (Agyeman, 2007)

 - Introduction to digital literacy education and training programs across all levels of education.
 (Federal Ministry of Education, 2019) (Oye & Aiahad, 2015)

-The Federal Government is also driving various initiatives aimed at infrastructure improvement, funding & incentives, and demand drivers in order to achieve improved coverage, quality and penetration as contained in the Nigerian National Broadband Plan 2020 – 2025.
+The Federal Government is also driving various initiatives aimed at infrastructure improvement, funding & incentives, and demand drivers to achieve improved coverage, quality, and penetration as contained in the Nigerian National Broadband Plan for 2020 – 2025.
 (Nigerian Communications Commission, 2020)

 K3 already holds an Internet Services License (“ISL”) issued by the Nigerian Communications Commission (“NCC”) under the Nigerian Communications Commission Act.
-This allows K3 to operate in Nigeria within its ISP scope including broadband, digital TV, and IP telephony services.
-Following funding, K3 will set up the network, build the infrastructure, train the local team, and launch operations with 4 base stations.
+This license allows K3 to operate in Nigeria within its ISP scope, including broadband, digital TV, and IP telephony services.
+Following the funding, K3 will set up the network, build the infrastructure, train the local team, and launch operations with 4 base stations.

 This setup will achieve coverage of about 90% in Abuja and Lagos.

-The duration of setup from the time of funding till launch will take about 22 weeks.
+The setup duration from the time of funding till launch will take about 22 weeks.